 Believe it or not, it appears that all of the collective factors relating to modern life are what’s actually taking a toll on men’s hormone levels.
 In other words, it would seem that over a relatively short period of time (decades really) we’re seeing some type of mass population reaction on a scale many might find hard to believe.

 So, what does this mean, anyway?
 Are all men going to lose their swagger and strut?
 Will this transform society altogether, perhaps even making it a less violent place?
 No one really knows for sure, but the short term effects seem to indicate that for many US men additional treatments might be required to restore healthy functionality.

-Likewise, there are also many observed (and unobserved) affects stemming from everyday products, like bisphenol A. According to this piece which was published in the Huffington Post, a study out of China determined that: “Chronic exposure to the chemical bisphenol A (BPA) may lower testosterone levels in men.”
-From there it’s easy to imagine how many seemingly ordinary household items might be harboring dangerous chemicals which are covertly attacking human health.
+Likewise, there are also many observed (and unobserved) affects stemming from everyday products, like bisphenol-A. According to this piece which was published in the Huffington Post, a study out of China determined that: “Chronic exposure to the chemical bisphenol-A (BPA) may lower testosterone levels in men.”
+From there it’s easy to imagine how many seemingly ordinary household items might be harboring dangerous chemicals that are covertly attacking human health.
 Of course, the real questions are – who put them in there, and was it intentional?